sunsibar/docs-software_devel/book/software_devel/getting_started.md

 `http://<DUCKIEBOT_NAME>.local:9000/`

-You should be greeted by a Portainer web interface.
+You should be greeted by the Portainer web interface.
 This user-friendly web interface is the primary mechanism for interacting with a Duckiebot.
 Here you can see the list of running containers on your machine: